Sawall-Lab/Lab_management/6_Coral_tissue_analyses/Dry_Weight/Ash_Free_Dry_Weight_Measurement.md

 <h2 id="Materials">Materials</h2>

 - Aluminum pans
-    - Any size will do but ___cm diameter is large enough for 2mL samples
+    - Any size will do but a small one (~2.4cm diameter) is large enough for 2mL samples.
 - Coral tissue samples
 - Gloves
 - Drying oven (60°C)
-    Dry oven is owned by [Andrew Peters] (apeter95@bios.asu.edu) - check with him that it is free to use!
+    - Dry oven is owned by [Andrew Peters] (apeter95@bios.asu.edu) - check with him that it is free to use!
 - Muffle furnace (aka combustion oven) (450°C)
-    Dry oven is owned by [Andrew Peters] (apeter95@bios.asu.edu) - check with him that it is free to use!
+    - Dry oven is owned by [Andrew Peters] (apeter95@bios.asu.edu) - check with him that it is free to use!
 - Tray
 - Desiccator
     - Desiccator is from [Amy Maas](amaas4@asu.edu) - check with her that it is free to borrow!